-Goal-Directed Wandering - person appears to be searching for someone or something.
-The person may also be looking for something to do and gestures as if they are performing familiar tasks.
+Goal-Directed Wandering - a person appears to be searching for someone or something.
+The person may also be looking for something to do and gesture as if they are performing familiar tasks.

 Non-Goal-Directed Wandering - the person may wander aimlessly and have a very short attention span.

 Signs that your elderly loved one, or those in your care, may wander:

 If the person is experiencing unmet needs (such as, hunger, thirst, constipation, inactivity, fatigue, pain, etc.)